rsm-13/cryptography/README.md

   * A transposition field-cipher used during WWI by the Imperial German Army.
 The cipher is given its named after the fact that 'ADFGVX' are the only letters which appear in the ciphertext.
 The program completes basic encryption via the polybius square and then converts it into morse code for a second layer of protection.

+- ```Evolution of Ancient and Medieval Ciphers [Research Paper].pdf```
+  * Wrote a research paper about the evolution of ancient and medieval ciphers – specifically with regards ancient European and Arabic cryptographic methods.
 - ```caesarCipher.py```
   * Very basic caesar cipher encryption / decryption tool (if shift is known).
 If shift is unknown, brute-force technique can be implemented, providing 26 outputs, each with a different caesar shift.
 - ```caesarMasc.py```